amy hafemann . graphic design

 Inspired by “Greenery” the 2017 Pantone of the Year, this project included a printed invitation for the museum’s biennial gala.
 “Glam on the Green” posed a design challenge to create an off-brand look and feel that would be carried through to event décor.
 A tri-fold invitation, RSVP card, matching envelopes, menu, registration card, and a website page completed the project.

-Several concepts were presented by myself to a room of 15 committee members, often with differing opinions and views.
+I presented several concepts to a room of 15 committee members, often with differing opinions and views.
 I listen and collect their thoughts, then mesh it into one strong design.
-Whew!
+Not only I am very receptive to feedback and criticism, I can usually "mesh" two differing opinions into an altered direction both are happy with.

 state of the wedge